Gustavo-HA/loan_prediction/README.md

 ```bash
 make set_env_vars
 ```
+You should see a confirmation message with the Lambda function details.
+Ensure the environment variables are set correctly before proceeding to inference tests.

 At this point we have succesfully deployed the model and is completely ready for inference.
 We can test the functionality with the `put-record` kinesis API to insert a record into the input stream and look for the prediction in the output stream using the `get-record` API.
 This is also done with a [script](./scripts/test-cloud-e2e.sh), we can execute it with

 ```bash
 make test_online_inference
 ```

+After running, you should see a SHARD_ID and a list of records in the output stream.
+Each record contains a prediction result encoded in base64.
+Successful output confirms that the end-to-end inference pipeline is working as expected.

 ---